aerth/cosgo/README.md

     	save messages to an local mbox file
   -port string
     	HTTP Port to listen on (default "8080")
+  -static (default on)
+      serve static files from ./static directory
 ```

 ###################

-### Be sure to copy the templates/ folder to whereever your binary will exit.
+### Be sure to copy the templates and static folders to whereever your binary will exit.

 ## Sample Cron